xxcs13/pdf-table-extractor/README.md

 ## Overview

-This system processes PDF documents to automatically detect tables and extract their content into CSV files with comprehensive logging and metadata tracking.
+This system processes PDF documents to automatically detect tables and extract their content into "CSV" files with comprehensive logging and metadata tracking.

 ## Installation